 When To See A Doctor?

 Depending on the condition, dryness of the scalp can last for several weeks.
 If you do not see any improvement even after trying the home remedies, or if you find inflammation or redness on your baby’s scalp, seek your doctor’s advice.
 They may prescribe prescription-strength shampoos and steroid creams.
+Do not use steroids on your own without consulting a doctor.

 2. Cradle cap; Mayo Clinic